 Alistair McGowan (born 24th November 1964) is an impressionist, stand-up comic, actor and writer best known to British audiences for 'The Big Impression' which was, for four years, one of BBC1's top-rating comedy programmes - winning numerous awards, including a BAFTA in 2003.
-In 2012, he also hosted ITV1's 'You Cannot Be Serious' - a topical, 6-part look back at the week's sport and is a regular presenter of pieces on 'The One Show' about British accents.
+In 2012, he also hosted ITV1's 'You Cannot Be Serious' - a topical, 6-part look back at the week's sport (repeated this summer in a much better time-slot!) and is a regular presenter of pieces on 'The One Show' about British accents.

 In 2013, he embarked on a hugely- successful, 50-date stand-up tour in his show 'Not Just A Pretty Voice'.
 He also took part in the first ever stand-up show performed by two English comics totally in French when he accepted Eddie Izzard's invivtation to support him, en francais, in Sheffield.
 Click on the link below to hear Alistair's part of the gig: